PDF

 Will I have a mentor?
 Yes, you will be teamed with 1-2 attorneys who will be your mentors.
 Your mentors are great resources to answer your questions and help you become familiar with the firm.

 Will I have direct interaction with partners?
 Absolutely.
 Work assignments, training sessions, hosted parties, and other social events are designed to promote interaction between you and Cox Castle partners.
-In addition, you will have the opportunity to accompany partners to client meetings, court, and depositions.
+In addition, you will have the opportunity to accompany partners to client meetings, appearances, and depositions.

 Does Cox Castle offer any compensation while I am studying for the bar?
 Yes.
 For students joining us full-time following graduation, the firm pays for a bar review course, all bar exam fees, as well as a stipend.